Sam-Saarinen/Sam-Saarinen.github.io/expertise/index.md

 title: "(S)am's Expertise"
 ---
 # Overview
-I'm an artificial intelligence researcher and entrepreneur whose primary goal is to provide quality education to all students worldwide.
-In addition to core technical competencies in AI and software, I've cultivated soft skills in leadership, client development, and communication.
+I'm an artificial intelligence researcher and entrepreneur whose primary goal is to reduce global poverty by providing extraordinary education worldwide.
+In addition to core technical competencies in AI and software, I've cultivated soft skills in leadership, project management, and communication.

 # Vision
 I wrote the book [*Education: The Next Hundred Years*](https://www.barnesandnoble.com/w/education-s-am/1135136001?ean=9781078748520), available through [Barnes and Noble](https://www.barnesandnoble.com/w/education-s-am/1135136001?ean=9781078748520) and as a [Kindle Book on Amazon](https://www.amazon.com/dp/B081ZMRYJJ).
 The book combines insights from my research, teaching, and consulting experience to provide a roadmap for transforming education over the next century using emerging pedagogical and computational technologies.

 # Company
 I founded [Edapt Technologies](https://edapt.tech), which incorporated in November 2021.
 Within 5 months, we developed a financial literacy assessment suite to help schools in Rhode Island meet a newly legislated graduation requirement, and we became the official state-recommended measure of proficiency.
-We are now working with multiple national organizations to deliver and improve financial literacy education at scale.
 Our efforts have been recognized by multiple non-profits and by the state treasurer.

 <img class="right-image portrait-round-corners" src="/assets/FinLitRIAward.jpg" alt="FinLitRI.org Trophy" width="150px"/>

+Recently, we've been prototyping tools that help students (across many subjects and ages) to build effective study habits.
+We were semi-finalists in the 2023 VITAL Prize for our work on a platform and professional learning sequence for middle school math teachers.

 ## Other Business Experience
-I've consulted on applications of AI for Speedio in Brazil, Special A Education in China, and several organizations in the US.
-I'm a board member of the [Franklin Center For Innovation (FCFI)](https://franklincenterforinnovation.com/directory).
+I've consulted on applications of AI for a variety of organizations across the US, China, and Brazil.
+Matt Petersen of New Classrooms says, "Sam stood out to us for his practical and well-informed technical insights as well as his holistic understanding of the educational ecosystem."

-I also had the privilege of participating in the 2022 cohort of the Techstars Alabama EnergyTech Accelerator as the founding CTO of PowerTechs Incorporated, a company applying assessment technologies to professional training in the energy industry.
-Despite substantive differences in culture, language, and professional background, (and an initial 12-hour timezone difference,) my cofounder and I together received mentorship from a diverse group across the energy and entrepreneurship communities, found a market niche, and successfully landed our first pilot customer.
-(I also [rapped about EnergyTech startups to a packed theater](https://youtu.be/l4lVC8TD9ms?t=4610)!)
-After the better part of a year, I made the difficult decision to transition out of the company in order to refocus on high-leverage opportunities for technological innovation in key educational processes.
+I also had the privilege of participating in the 2022 cohort of the Techstars Alabama EnergyTech Accelerator as the founding CTO of PowerTechs Incorporated.
+During the program, I helped scope and deliver simulator-based task-driven skills assessments for multiple technical roles and facilitated a crowdsourcing-based competition in partnership with multiple community colleges and a major utilities provider.
+Somehow I also wound up [rapping about EnergyTech startups to a packed theater](https://youtu.be/l4lVC8TD9ms?t=4610).

 # AI Competencies
 I have research experience in many flavors of Machine Learning, with a specialization in Reinforcement Learning and Reinforcement Learning Theory.
 The core of my doctoral work was on the application of machine learning and other innovations to educational problems to improve the scalability and equity of educational innovation.
 Some of the problems I've developed models for include adaptive assessment, spaced repetition, and content evaluation and recommendation.